zjumsj/FaceViewer/README.md

 ## How to use

 **Basic Control**
-Use left button to rotate, right button to pan, and middle mouse button to zoom in and out.
+Use left mouse button to rotate, right mouse button to pan, and middle mouse mouse button to zoom in and out.

 **Set Current Frame**
 Select current frame under panel `Render Setting->Frames`.